Let’s talk about two buzz words: scarcity and abundance.

 Scarcity is rooted in survival.
 There was a time when resources were short and we needed to worry about getting enough food, warmth, meeting a person and procreating.
 It’s based on making sure we survive.
 But it’s not necessary anymore.

 We look for evidence to support what we believe.
-We do this with scarcity by looking for stats.
+People with a scarcity mindset do this by looking for stats.
 Stats on how many people fail in business, for example.

 Your default brain programming is to look for the shortage to make sure you protect yourself to ensure your survival.